baillielab/comparison_of_RA_methods/README.md

 # Authors:
 - Bo Wang
-- Michael Gutmann
+- Michael U. Gutmann
-- Kenneth Baillie
+- J. Kenneth Baillie

 # data generator
 A common experimental output in biomedical science is a list of genes implicated in a given biologicalprocess or disease.